-Be sure to read up on the following programs to avoid any difficulties and issues when setting up.
+I recommend reading up on the following programs to avoid any difficulties and issues during setup.

 Still Skeptical?
 Here Are Some Alternatives.

-The UMC204HD is another budget audio interface from the same brand.
+The UMC204HD is another budget audio interface from Behringer.

-There isn’t much to review about the hardware from the same manufacturer, as it is essentially made of the same metal chassis.
+There isn’t much to review about the hardware from the same manufacturer, as it’s essentially made of the same metal chassis.

-As to performance, this unit can give you everything that the U-Phoria UMC202HD can and much more, BUT it also costs more.
+As for performance, this unit can give you everything that the U-Phoria UMC202HD can and much more, BUT it also costs more.

 It’s compatible with various operating systems and editing applications, including Ableton Live.

-So, if you’re still starting out and money isn’t quite a concern, this unit would be a good alternative.
+So, if you’re still starting out and money isn’t a concern, this unit’s a good alternative.